ColOfAbRiX/figlet4s/.github/CONTRIBUTING.md

 ### Tests and Code style

+Each Pull Request will be validated by an automatic tool that will check several aspects of the
+code:

+* All test must pass for all the supported versions of Scala (`sbt +test`)
+* Documentation must be present and build succesfully (`sbt unidoc`)
+* Code must be properly formatted (`sbt styleApply`)

+All these test must pass for the PR to be accepted.

-If you write any code, be sure to write the test that goes with it and before pushing anything, please be sure to check that the tests are OK by running `sbt test`.
+If you write any code, be sure to write the test that goes with it and before pushing anything, please be sure to check that the tests are OK by running `sbt +test`.
 Some tests require that you have figlet installed on your system and available on the PATH.

-Code styling is ensured by two tools that run in automatic: scalafmt and scalafix.
-You don't have to do anything in particular because the tools will format the code when the code is compiled.
+Code styling is checked by two tools that run in automatic: scalafmt and scalafix.
+To run them both before pushing you can use `sbt styleApply`.

+The API documentation is also an important part of Figlet4s because it helps developers understanding how to use the library so it's important that you write it and that it can be included in the release.
+You can test and generate the documentation by using `sbt unidoc` on the root project.

 ### Documentation